 Let’s look at each one.

-This term is a bit loaded as it’s often strictly (and mistakenly!) associated with the physical area covered by a probe or the array of coils.
-Coverage is much more than a mere physical area — it involves a mix of:
+This term is a bit loaded.
+It’s often strictly (and mistakenly!) associated with the physical area covered by a probe or the array of coils.
+Coverage is much more than a mere physical area — it involves a mix of the:

 - Width of the array of coils (of course!)

 - Three-dimensional shape of the array’s sensitivity profile

 - Relation between the acquisition rate and scan speed

 - Frequency of the alternating current flowing in the coils of the array

 All these elements combine to yield the effective area within which defects can be detected and characterized, if necessary.